CyberCookie/siegel/README.md

 require('siegel')('./app.js')
 ```

-If you don't want to bother yourself with project creating and siegel configuring - you can just run from root level helper script that creates it all for you:
+If you don't want to bother yourself with project creating and siegel configuring - you can just run from root level script that will create it all for you:

 ```sh
 node ./node_modules/siegel/src/scripts/init_project.js --run --peers
 ```

-You may readt about script params in [scripts section](https://github.com/CyberCookie/siegel/tree/master/src/scripts).
+You may read about script params in [scripts section](https://github.com/CyberCookie/siegel/tree/master/src/scripts).

 <h5>Config<h5>
 Defaults are commented.